nordwestt/translatinator/README.md

 ---

-## 🎯 **PACKAGE BRIEFING**
+## 🌍 **Automated translation management for web applications supporting multiple translation engines**

-**Translatinator** is your unstoppable translation terminator.
-Powered by cutting-edge AI and multiple translation engines, this cybernetic package will hunt down and eliminate every untranslated string in your application.
-No manual translation will survive.
+**Translatinator** is an npm package that streamlines the translation workflow for web applications.
+The unstoppable cybernetic agent will automatically hunt down and translate your source language file to multiple target languages using various translation engines including Google Translate, DeepL, Yandex, and LibreTranslate, with intelligent caching and build process integration.

 ### 🚀 **CYBERNETIC CAPABILITIES**